kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 #### Beta

-- Gather feedback
+- Gather feedback from developers and surveys
+- 3 examples of vendors making use of the extensions proposed in this KEP
+- Scalability tests that mirror real-world usage as determined by user feedback
 - Additional tests are in Testgrid and linked in KEP
+- All functionality completed
+- All security enforcement completed
+- All testing requirements completed
+- All known pre-release issues and gaps resolved

 #### GA

-- 3 examples of vendors making use of the extensions proposed in this KEP
-- Scalability tests that mirror real-world usage as determined by user feedback
 - Allowing time for feedback
+- All issues and gaps identified as feedback during beta are resolved

 ### Upgrade / Downgrade Strategy